bvbalakrishna105/Kubernetes-Zero-To-Hero/README.md

 A ReplicaSet's purpose is to maintain a stable set of replica Pods running at any given time.
 As such, it is often used to guarantee the availability of a specified number of identical Pods.

+# What is service in kubernetes ?

+In Kubernetes, a Service is a method for exposing a network application that is running as one or more Pods in your cluster.

+# What is deployments in kubernetes ?

+A Deployment provides declarative updates for Pods and ReplicaSets.

+You describe a desired state in a Deployment, and the Deployment Controller changes the actual state to the desired state at a controlled rate.